ant-media/ant-media-documentation/docs/guides/advanced-usage/using-intel-quick-sync.md

+---
+title: Using QuickSync Encoders
+description: Using QuickSync Encoders for Ant Media Server.
+keywords: [Intel QuickSync Encoders, Use external encoders, Ant Media Server Documentation, Ant Media Server Tutorials]
+---

-# Using Intel Quick Sync
+# Using Intel QuickSync Encoders

 In order to use QuickSync encoders, the following packages should be installed.
 This setup procedure is for ubuntu 18.04.